dcurrie/ascii85/README.md

 a complete output buffer.

-There is a nice looking standard implementation at https://github.com/judsonx/base85 -- take a look at that one if you don't share my contraints.
+There is a nice looking standard implementation at https://github.com/judsonx/base85 -- take a look at that one if you don't share my constraints.
 It supports a stateful stream processing approach as opposed to my complete input buffer to complete output buffer approach.

 ## C API